-10.13.7 Keeping the Books
+10.12.7 Keeping the Books

 Committees are required to keep complete and accurate records.

 The following guidelines and procedures have been prepared to give members of Committees a greater understanding of the tasks that need to be undertaken.

 Steps required to keep complete and accurate records:

-- Open and maintain a bank account in the Committee's name. - Make as many payments as you can electronically (internet banking), or pay by cheque.
-Avoid paying cash. - Bank receipts promptly into the bank account. - Write up the cash book regularly at least monthly. - Reconcile the bank account regularly monthly or each time a bank statement is received and at the end of the financial year. - Keep a record of wages (Council approved payments to members, if applicable). - Retain supporting documentation or evidence of payments.
+- Open and maintain a bank account in the Committee's name. - Make as many payments as you can electronically (internet banking) or pay by cheque.
+Avoid paying cash. - Bank receipts promptly into the bank account. - Write up the cash book regularly at least monthly. - Reconcile the bank account regularly monthly or each time a bank statement is received and at the end of the financial year. - Retain supporting documentation or evidence of payments.

-10.13.8 Writing up the Cash Book
+10.12.8 Writing up the Cash Book